clearwind-ca/service-catalog/docs/installing.md

 ## Environment variables

 Where possible configuration is done through environment variables which alter the settings files.
-Some of these settings are specific to the Service Catalog, but some are [common to all Django projects and the documentation](https://docs.djangoproject.com/en/4.1/ref/settings/) covers those.
+Some of these settings are specific to the Catalog, but some are [common to all Django projects and the documentation](https://docs.djangoproject.com/en/4.1/ref/settings/) covers those.

 ### Setup page